nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 6. Once the session is retrieved, `ActivityListCommand` class will run `Session#getActivityListSummaryString`.
    1. If the activity list in the session is empty, the Session class will return a `String` object containing an error message.
    2. If it's not empty, a `String` object representing a table summarising the list of activities in the session will be returned.
-7. Finally, the method `printlnMessageWithDivider` is called to print the message returned.
+7. Finally, the method `TextUi#printlnMessageWithDivider` is called to print the message returned.

 ## Group Commands